gabbasb/CMEA/README.md

              com.edb.cmea.App read-messages

   We are using trial version of DidiSoft PGP Library for Java for Key generation.
-  The rial version is not provided as a maven repo.
+  The trial version is not provided as a maven repo.
   Instead the pom.xml file adds dependency to the local file system.
   Before building make sure that the file system paths given in the dependency are correct.